kbss-cvut/record-manager/doc/development.md

 Frontend of the application is developed separately.

-The setup requires the following steps:
+The setup of this backend requires the following steps:
 1) configure the application according to [Setup Guide](setup.md)
 2) configure `application.properties` to contain `security.sameSite=None`
    This is important if you are running the application over HTTP so